sannat17/env-setups/README.md

     ```
     Folllowed by `conda env create -f conda_env.yml` to create the env with this preset
   - Sometimes in conda envs, if there are packages installed at user level (by `pip install --user`), then they take precedence over site-packages within the conda env.
-  - This was causing some serious bugs when I was trying to `pip install` packages to conda env, since pip was a locally installed site-package in `~/.local/...` and thus installed any new packages there.
+  - This was causing some serious bugs in one instance when I was trying to `pip install` packages to conda env, but pip was a locally installed site-package in `~/.local/...` and thus installed any new packages there.
+    - NOTE: This is very esoteric as, in most cases, one would use conda to manage the packages instead of pip.

 - To delete: `conda remove -n ENV_NAME --all`